Adventurer Pledge

 Be cheerful,

-Be thought
+Be thoughtful,

 Be reverent.